-Governors Island is a small island that lies south of Manhattan and Brooklyn.
-It opens to the public only between May 1 and October 31, 2019, offering several cultural activities and events.
+Governors Island is a small island south of Manhattan and Brooklyn.
+It opens to the public year-round, offering several cultural activities and events.

 History of Governors Island

 We have to go back to the 17th century when the island was a hunting and fishing territory.
-In the language of the Native Americans Algonquin, the island was called “the island of nuts” (Paggananck) and the first Dutch to settle down kept the name “Nutten Island”.
+In the language of the Algonquin, the island was called “the island of nuts” (Paggananck), and the first Dutch to settle down kept the name “Nutten Island.”

-When the English took the city of New York, the island was populated only by the Governors of NY, this explains the change of its name to Governors Island in 1784.
-From 1755, the British armed forces used the island as a center of military defense.
-This was the island’s function for more than 200 years.
+When the English took the city of New York, the island was populated only by the Governors of NY.
+This explains the change of its name to Governors Island in 1784.
+From 1755, the British armed forces used the island as a military defense center.
+It was the island’s function for more than 200 years.

 Fort Jay and Castle Williams were built between 1796 and 1811 to protect the city of New York.
 During the Civil War, Castle Williams was a prison.